Missing information?

 More information

 T/Sgt Frederick B. Crutchfield, tail gunner of another B-17 in the group, witnesses what happened: "Just over the target, fighters attacked plane no. 42-31837, from 5 to 7 o’clock.
 This plane started smoking and a minute later started going down slowly under apparently good control.
-At this time the parachutes started to come out, the first parachute opened o.k., second and third parachute both on fire.
-The fourth and fifth parachute opened o.k. then the plane went into a steep dive and started spinning into a steep dive, after the ship had fallen about 17 or 18 thousand feet another parachute opened alright.
-The plane crashed a few seconds later, into the ground."
+At this time, the parachutes started to come out, the first parachute opened o.k., the second and third parachutes both on fire.
+The fourth and fifth parachutes opened okay, then the plane went into a steep dive and started spinning.
+After the ship had fallen about 17 or 18 thousand feet, another parachute opened alright.
+The plane crashed a few seconds later into the ground."

-According to a surviving crew members, S/Sgt Jack Imhoff, Sgt Nalewak either was badly wounded or was unable to get out because of the spin.
+According to a surviving crew member, S/Sgt Jack Imhoff, Sgt Nalewak either was badly wounded or was unable to get out because of the spin.

-Source of information: Peter Schouteten, Raf Dyckmans, www.abmc.gov, www.wwiimemorial.com, www.archives.gov – WWII Enlistment Record, www.ancestry.com - Headstone and Interment Record, www.fold3.com, www.newspapers.com – Mount Carmel Item Pennsylvania 9 May 1944, http://aircrewremembered.com/USAAFCombatOperations/Apr.44.html, Shamokin News Dispatch 13 June 1945
+Source of information: Peter Schouteten, Raf Dyckmans, www.abmc.gov, www.wwiimemorial.com, www.archives.gov – WWII Enlistment Record, www.ancestry.com - Headstone and Interment Record / Pennsylvania Veteran Compensation Application Files, www.fold3.com, www.newspapers.com – Mount Carmel Item (Pennsylvania) - 9 May 1944, http://aircrewremembered.com/USAAFCombatOperations/Apr.44.html, newspapers.com - Shamokin News Dispatch - 9 May 1944 / 13 June 1945

 Photo source: www.findagrave.com - Annette Redford